slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The best writing is rewriting.' -- E. B. White*

 > *'Any word you have to hunt for in a thesaurus is the wrong word.' -- Stephen King*

+> *'There are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper.' -- Chris Cornell*

 ### On email